abdullahqasim01/taskit/README.md

 ## 🔧 Installation

-1. Install from the VS Code Marketplace (when published)
+1. Install from the VS Code Marketplace (search for taskit on marketplace.)
-2. Or install from VSIX file:
-   - Download the `.vsix` file
-   - Run `code --install-extension taskit-x.x.x.vsix`

 ## 📋 Requirements